vivesweb/ext_op_ml/README.md

  Returns the requency defined in range in array of values.

- If your array is sored, you can specify it to do a fasted search
+ If your array is sorted, you can specify it to do a fastest search

  You can define if the $max value is included in the range or not